JetBrains/kotlin-web-site/pages/docs/reference/data-science-overview.md

 ### Jupyter kernel

 The open-source project [Jupyter](https://jupyter.org/) offers the well-known web-based development environment **Jupyter Notebook**.
-For code execution, the Jupyter notebook uses the concept of _kernels_ - components that run separately and run the code upon requests, for example, when you click **Run** in your notebook.
+For code execution, Jupyter uses the concept of _kernels_ - components that run separately and execute the code upon requests, for example, when you click **Run** in a notebook.

 There is one kernel that the Jupyter team maintains themselves - IPython for running the Python code.
-However, there are many other kernels for different languages created and maintained by the community.
+However, there are other community-maintained kernels for different languages.
 Among them is the **Kotlin kernel for Jupyter notebooks**.
 With this kernel, you can write and run Kotlin code in Jupyter notebooks and use third-party data science frameworks written in Java and Kotlin.